kakoeimon/VNMD/readme.md

 * VNMD can have string vars but you cannot use them inside the text.
 * String vars can be script files or labels (labels can be only labels of the working file)

-* e.g.
         setvar retfile = "office.scr" (you can add any existing .scr file) jump $retfile  (when you jump with string vars you can only use string vars for labels or nothing)

-* e.g.
+    or

         setvar retfile2 = "main.scr"
         setvar retlabel2 = "second_day" (this will work only if it is written in the main.scr and the main.scr have a label second_day) jump $retfile2 $retlabel2

+    String vars can be used and inside an if but must be a script file and a right hand value if myfile == "sgdk_rocks.scr":
+            text SGDK ROCKS!
+        fi

 ### Extra Commans
 #### ifcoice
-* ifchoice is a new command that exists only in VNMD and not in VNDS. it is similar to choice but it performs checks to make the choices visible. e.g. ifchoice knows: I know about the key| knows == 0: Where is the key|Nevermind
+* ifchoice is a new command that exists only in VNMD and not in VNDS. it is similar to choice but it performs checks to make the choices visible. ifchoice knows: I know about the key| knows == 0: Where is the key|Nevermind
-    * explanation
+    explanation:
-        knows is a variable that was declared with setvar ifchoice will check variables before the : and will display the choice only if the comparison is valid for example if knows is 0
+        "knows" is a variable that was declared with setvar ifchoice will check variables before the : and will display the choice only if the comparison is valid for example if knows is 0
         "I know about the key" is not going to be displayed (when checking without a symbol it is like you written != 0) "Where is the key" is going to be displayed "Nevermind" is going to be displayed every time cause there is no check for it.

-    *  You can use all the comparisons. like == , != , > , < , >= , <= and you can use variables for the right hand too.
+    You can use all the comparisons. like == , != , > , < , >= , <= and you can use variables for the right hand too.

+    String vars can be used here too also strings as a right hand value and a script file ifchoice refile == "cabinet.scr":Try the Key|Back